TU-Darmstadt-APQ/labscript-devices/labscript_devices/GPIB_LAN_Adapter/README.md

 #  GPIB ETHERNET ADAPTER implementation

+# Stand (16.06.2025)
+Currently on hold, but we may revisit it after the implementation of the HP devices with the Kofortrinic adapter.
+This implementation will provide a more flexible approach for managing GPIB devices.

 ## TODO
 1. Label the adapter , has fix ip adress now
 2. Write communication methodedes between adapter and slave